TheEightBot/enterprise-application-patterns-using-maui/introduction.md

 However, there are many issues that must be resolved when partitioning an app into discrete, loosely coupled components.
 These include:

 - Deciding how to provide a clean separation of concerns between the user interface controls and their logic.
-One of the most important decisions when creating a Xamarin.Forms enterprise app is whether to place business logic in code-behind files, or whether to create a clean separation of concerns between the user interface controls and their logic, in order to make the app more maintainable and testable.
+One of the most important decisions when creating a Microsoft MAUI enterprise app is whether to place business logic in code-behind files, or whether to create a clean separation of concerns between the user interface controls and their logic, in order to make the app more maintainable and testable.
 For more information, see [Model-View-ViewModel](#_Toc484430871).
 - Determining whether to use a dependency injection container.
 Dependency injection containers reduce the dependency coupling between objects by providing a facility to construct instances of classes with their dependencies injected, and manage their lifetime based on the configuration of the container.
 For more information, see [Dependency injection](#_Toc484430886).
 - Choosing between platform provided eventing and loosely coupled message-based communication between components that are inconvenient to link by object and type references.
 For more information, see Introduction to [Communicating between loosely coupled components](#_Toc484430892).
 - Deciding how to navigate between pages, including how to invoke navigation, and where navigation logic should reside.
 For more information, see [Navigation](#_Toc484430899).